delfick/photons-messages-generator/README.rst

 Changelog
 ---------

+0.6.0 - TBD
+    * I changed the many option in photons, it is now "multiple" instead

 0.5.4 - 1 September 2019
     * Emit fmt: off and fmt: on stanzas so black doesn't destroy the code